 Healthshare programs:

-• Are not insurance
+• Are not considered health insurance

 • Often exclude or limit pre-existing conditions

-• May have lifestyle or eligibility requirements
+• May impose lifestyle or eligibility requirements

 • Share expenses based on program guidelines, not insurance contracts